ucasligang/ucasligang.github.io/_pages/about.md

 ---

 I am a Associate Senior Researcher (Tenure-track Senior Researcher) and Master's supervisor at the Institute of Information Engineering, Chinese Academy of Sciences (CAS), working on large-scale statistical machine learning.
-In 2020, I obtained my Ph.D. degree from Institute of Information Engineering, CAS in 2020, advised by Associate Prof. [Yong Liu](https://liuyonggsai.github.io/) and Prof. Weiping Wang.
+In July 2020, I obtained my Ph.D. degree from Institute of Information Engineering, CAS, advised by Associate Prof. [Yong Liu](https://liuyonggsai.github.io/) and Prof. Weiping Wang.

 My research interests mainly lie in **large-scale machine learning**, encompassing efficient algorithms and theoretical guarantees for both conventional machine learning methods and large language models (LLMs).
 My research interests include, but are not limited to: